 These are the uniquely Georgian sounds that English speakers may find difficult to pronounce.

 As you read the lessons about Georgian alphabets, many of you will probably think that it is hard, but it is not.
-Just because the Georgian fonts (Mkhedruli letters) or their writing style (strictly structural terms) has this kind of unique element than other languages, you can understand it thoroughly if you practice well.
+Just because the Georgian fonts (Mkhedruli letters) or their writing style (strictly structural terms) has this kind of unique element to other languages, you can understand it thoroughly if you practice well.
 Based on the discussion above, each Georgian letter represents one sound.
 So you must first familiarize yourself with the Georgian alphabet so that you may be able to understand and use its functions.

 Another thing is, Georgian today adapts many foreign words, such as the Turkish, Persian, and Arabic languages.
 So you may be familiar with other Georgian terms if you somehow live or know some words in these countries.
 You can also read other blog posts related to the Georgian language, such as Common Georgian animal names and Common Georgian vegetable names, and see if you can read the Georgian scripts based on what you have learned in today’s blog post.

-Ling App is a user-friendly language learning application that offers interactive games like mini-games to learn in a fun way.
+Ling app is a user-friendly language learning application that offers interactive games like mini-games to learn in a fun way.
 Through this, it can help you master your target language for 10 minutes a day.
-It can also teach you other languages because it provides 60 languages from different countries.
+It can also teach you other languages because it provides 60+ languages from different countries.
 Furthermore, you can read informative blog posts every day to know more about the language you are learning.